justRunnz/justRunnz/README.md

 - 🎓I'm currently studding at **[Coding Factory by ESIEE Tech - Cergy](https://codingfactory.fr/)**

-- 💻 Languages : Python, HTML, CSS, Java, JavaScript, JavaFx, Git
+- 💻 Main Languages : React JS,React Native, HTML, CSS, JavaScript

 - 🗣 My main language is French and Portuguese but I also know a little English and Spanish.